neuronsimulator/nrn/neuron/general/function/panel.rst

     Description:
-        like xstatebutton, but checkbox appearance.
+        like :func:`xstatebutton`, but checkbox appearance.